PR77/68000_Relocator_FLASH_Kickstart/README.md

 Nice 3D model:
 ![3D Model](/Images/68000RelocatorFLASHKickstart.png)

-... this is not the final design as routing has not been completed.
-So some components may move, or added.
+... this is the final design.

 ### Prototype
 Drawing in from the experience and usefulness of my prototyping jig created for my Rev-1 Accelerator (https://github.com/PR77/A500_ACCEL_RAM_IDE-Rev-1), I decided to do the same for this hardware expansion.